All articles

 "Percentage of benefit" and "marginal percentage of expenditure" are different bases.
 Always model the actual dollar fee on your numbers, not just the headline rate.
 A marginal, bracketed structure (lower rates on higher spend, like tax brackets) usually works out far cheaper than a flat percentage of the whole benefit.

-This is not a one-size answer.
+When the claim needs bespoke judgement that software cannot standardise.
 A traditional consultant is the right call when:

 • Your claim is unusually complex, multiple entities, overseas activities, or contested eligibility that needs bespoke legal judgement.